i000313/test-repo/README.md

 System.out.println(stats);
 ```

-## Example 3 - Propagating the �positive�, �negative� and �neutral� polarity over an undirected graph
+## Example 3 - Propagating the «positive», «negative» and «neutral» polarity over an undirected graph

 Example in Java (The full code can be seen in the file ExamplePapel.java):